-The current position of the cursor relative to date and time is displayed at the top of the screen as Cursor date and time = date time
+The current position of the cursor relative to distance is displayed at the top of the screen as Cursor Location.

-The EVENT # column indicates a unique number applied to the event marker at the time it was enabled during data acquisition.
-Event marker numbers are always assigned sequentially (i.e., starting with 1 and incrementing until the last event marker enabled is reached, or until the maximum number of event markers is achieved.
-Event marker numbers followed by a star () indicate those automatically created by data acquisition at the start of a storage-to-disk cycle.
+The EVENT # column indicates a unique number applied to the event marker at the location it was enabled during data acquisition.
+Event marker numbers are always assigned sequentially (i.e., starting with 1 and incrementing until the last event marker enabled is reached, or until the maximum number of event markers is achieved).
+Event marker numbers are followed by special markers, which indicate: